-Located in southwest Florida’s Lee County, Fort Myers is one of the largest tourist destinations and economic centers in the region.
+Located in southwest Florida’s Lee County, Fort Myers has always been a place close to my heart.
+As a person who keeps coming back to this vibrant city, I can proudly say that it is one of the largest tourist destinations and economic centers in our region.

 1. J.N.
 “Ding” Darling National Wildlife Refuge